kevin2hang/Step_Counter_Project/README.md

 # Step_Counter_Project
-- Developed a step counter using the csv data outputted from a phone’s accelerometer
+- Developed a step counter that analyzes the csv data outputted from a phone’s accelerometer

 - The step counter function analyzes:
   - difference between the maximums and minimums of acceleration data